 - A 2019 symposium in Ethnicity and Disease on “Law, Genomic Medicine & Health Equity: How Can Law Support Genomics and Precision Medicine to Advance the Health of Underserved Populations?; and

-- A 2020 symposium to be published in the Journal of Law, Medicine & Ethics on “LawSeqSM: Building a Legal Foundation for Translating Genomics Into Clinical Application.
+- A 2020 symposium in the Journal of Law, Medicine & Ethics on “LawSeqSM: Building a Legal Foundation for Translating Genomics Into Clinical Application."

 Read media coverage of LawSeq: